- Explore Porto's UNESCO-listed city center, followed by a gastronomy tour

 Today, you'll have a free day in Lisbon to enjoy the city any way you'd like!
 If you've seen enough of the city and are anxious to explore other areas, here are some excellent day-trip ideas:

-Jeronimos Monastery: This glorious example of ancient architecture was listed as a UNESCO World Heritage Site in 1983.
-Located near the Tagus River, the monastery was commissioned in the late 15th century by King Manuel I, to honor Our Lady and Saint Jerome.
+- Jeronimos Monastery: This glorious example of ancient architecture was listed as a UNESCO World Heritage Site in 1983.
+Located near the Tagus River, King Manuel I commissioned the monastery in the late 15th century to honor Our Lady and Saint Jerome.

 - Évora: One of Portugal’s most beautifully preserved medieval towns, Évora is an enchanting place to delve into the past.
 Inside the 14th-century walls, you'll find narrow, winding lanes leading to an impressive number of important architectural works. Évora's also a lively university town with great restaurants.